 Douglas made his first trip to Wyoming in 1968 as a graduate student at the University of Wyoming.
 That’s when he first learned about the concentration camp at Heart Mountain, which became the topic of his master’s thesis.
 The thesis became a book – Heart Mountain: The History of an American Concentration Camp – and was nominated for the Pulitzer Prize.
 Doug is the retired president and CEO of the Annie E. Casey Foundation, which for more than 20 years he transformed from a philanthropic organization to one of the nation’s most influential and respected large foundations.
 In 2010, President Jimmy Carter commended his leadership, saying that “his service to our most disinvested and disenfranchised populations and to the overall betterment of America’s philanthropic missions has been extraordinary and all too rare.”
 Among many other roles, Doug serves as chair of the CDC Foundation in Atlanta, Georgia; and is a member of the Board of Directors of the Carter Center.
 He is former chair of Living Cities: The National Community Development Initiative and former vice chair of the Board of Trustees of the Foundation Center in New York City.
 Doug is also one of the creative forces behind the new Heart Mountain Institute, which is developing content to spread the word of the incarceration beyond the confines of the former camp site.

 Claudia was born and raised in the Big Horn Basin of Wyoming – just 72 miles from Heart Mountain.
-She is the executive director of the Park County Travel Council and has been doing destination marketing for Cody and Park County Wyoming for more than 30 years.
-Claudia believes the valuable lessons of Heart Mountain must be shared with a worldwide audience and never hesitates to tell the story of the relocation camp, its people and its importance in Wyoming, United States and world history.
-Claudia serves on the Board of Directors as one of the co-chairs of Heart Mountain’s new fundraising committee for the planned project dedicated to the work of Norman Mineta and Alan Simpson.
+She recently retired as executive director of the Park County Travel Council and has been doing destination marketing for Cody and Park County Wyoming for more than 35 years.
+Claudia believes the valuable lessons of Heart Mountain must be shared with a global audience and never hesitates to tell the story of the confinement site and its people & importance in Wyoming, American, and world history.
+Claudia serves on the Board of Directors as one of the co-chairs of the Mineta-Simpson Institute, dedicated to the work of Norman Mineta and Alan Simpson.